jeremy-qi/auto-annotated-portfolio2/content/pages/index.md

       attending Flintridge Preparatory School.
 I enjoy doing robotics, learning math, reading, and fencing in my free time.
 I have had many achievements in fencing, with the most notable ones being earning a total of 10 medals and finishing at ranked 13th in the US.
+I was also the captain of the VEX IQ robotics team 296B in the season of 2023-2024.
     styles:
       self:
         height: auto